 Tibial Plateau Leveling Osteotomy (TPLO) Surgery (*The most common orthopedic surgery at our clinic)

 The TPLO is my preference for managing a patient with a torn cranial cruciate ligament.
-However some cases I perform TTA (Tibial Tuberosity Advancement) surgery over TPLO depending on shape of the joint and angles of the joints.
-This is based on my experiences of performing a variety of cruciate ligament repair techniques for over 10 years.
-Additionally, I have been very satisfied with this technique.
-I currently performs many TPLOs ranging in pet size from 12-200 pounds.
+However some cases the veterinarian will perform TTA (Tibial Tuberosity Advancement) surgery over TPLO depending on shape of the joint and angles of the joints.
+Veterinarians currently perform many TPLOs ranging in pet size from 12-200 pounds.

 In the dog’s knee joint, the surface of the tibia or shin bone, called the tibial plateau, has a slope, called the tibial plateau angle (TPA).
 The TPA varies in each dog and varies even within knees of the same dog.
 In most cases, the TPA ranges from 18 degrees to 33 degrees from a line drawn perpendicular to the long axis of the tibia.
 There are some TPAs that measure greater than this.
 When a dog weight bears, the tibia wants to thrust forward on this slope.
 The CrCL normally restrains this from happening.
 The principle behind a TPLO surgery is to cut the tibia bone with a curved cut and rotate it to level the slope thus preventing the shifting of the bones.
 The rotated bone is secured into its new position with a bone plate and screws while the bone heals.
 The changing of the geometry of the bone alters the biomechanical forces acting around the knee joint.
 The TPLO levels the slope so that the femur no longer slides down the plateau or the tibia is not thrusting forward in relationship to the femur.
 Thus a dynamically stable joint is created even with the absence of a CrCL.
 Consequently, we do not rely on the CrCL anymore.
 The change in the mechanical forces allows for the stability in the knee.